beltoforion/muparser/README.rst

 https://www.beltoforion.de/en/muparser/compat_reports/2.2.6_to_2.3.2/compat_report.html

 I recommend replacing existing versions of 2.2.6 with version 2.3.2.
 Please report all incompatibilities that you find (API and ABI).
-I will try to fix them before the final release (if reasonable)
+I will try to fix them (if reasonable)

 Change Notes for Revision 2.3.1